MetaMask/SIPs/SIPS/sip-16.md

 }
 ```

-The permission includes an optional caveat `allowSignatureOrigin`.
+The permission includes an OPTIONAL caveat `allowSignatureOrigin`.
-This caveat grants a Snap read-only access to the URL requesting the signature.
+The caveat grants a Snap read-only access to the URL requesting the signature.
 It can be specified as follows:

 ```json